 Central Alabama Community College employs a Safety and Security Coordinator.
-The current director is a retired Alabama State Trooper with 37 years of experience in law enforcement.
+The current director is a retired Alabama State Trooper with 38 years of experience in law enforcement.
 The officers that provide security are certified local police officers that receive P.O.S.T training in security and emergency care.
 The President's Cabinet ensures that the purposes of the overall safety plan are met and that needed safeguards are updated or revised as needed.
 The Cabinet and the Emergency Operations Committee reviews and formally evaluates the policies and programs concerning safety and safety-related matters on an annual basis and guides the campuses in safety and environmental health issues.
-The Office of Student Services also supports annual programs and awareness campaigns
+The Alabama Community College Systems (ACCS) reviews and approves the Emergency Operations Plan every two (2) years.
+ACCS also reviews and approves all changes to the plan.
+The Office of Student Services also supports annual programs and awareness campaigns.